HIGGSSAM/usefulscripts/README.md

 ```

-The environemt only need to be loaded once.
+The environment only need to be loaded once.

 ```shell
 # Activating an already loaded environment
 cd ./testing_venv/bin

 source activate